Rwinwij/mpc-over-signal/README.md

 This library intends to leverage on the SignalApp built by ZenGo Team to exchange messages with other connected nodes (parties) over secure transport backed by Signal.
-We use it to perform DKG (Distributed Key Generation),signing and verification based on multi-party ECDSA developed by the ZenGo Team : https://github.com/ZenGo-X/multi-party-ecdsa
+We use it to perform DKG (Distributed Key Generation) and MPC Signing based on GG-2020 Multi-party ECDSA developed by the ZenGo Team : https://github.com/ZenGo-X/multi-party-ecdsa

 Together with [round_based] crate, it allows you running any MPC protocol that implements [round_based::StateMachine][SM]